A proactive approach to workplace wellbeing.

 At Engage Health Group we believe that healthy employees are good for business, and that investing in staff health and wellbeing can have far reaching and powerful results.

-Traditionally, employers have relied solely upon insurance mechanisms such as Private Medical Insurance, Group Income Protection and Cash Plans.
-While these policies can be extremely effective in addressing ill health – and are highly valued by staff – they are reactive in nature.
+Traditionally, employers have relied solely upon insurance mechanisms such as Group Medical Insurance, Group Income Protection and Health Cash Plans.
+While these policies can be extremely effective in addressing ill health – and are highly valued by staff – they are usually reactive in nature.

-Conversely, a Company Wellness programme is designed to stop ill-health – physical or mental – from developing in the first place.
+Conversely, employee wellness programmes are designed to stop ill-health – physical or mental – from developing in the first place.

 Benefits for the employee include: